Challenging barriers

 How you can help

-Challengers supports over 750 families across the South East, many of whom cannot access other play and leisure services due to their child’s complex needs.
-With your help, we can give the gift of play to more disabled children, and give their families the short break they desperately need.
+Challengers supports over 750 families across the South East, many of whom cannot access other services due to their child’s complex needs.
+With your help, we can give the gift of play to more disabled children, and give their families the respite they desperately need.